un1x01d/Ducky/README.md

-# o.mg-payloads
+# O.MG Payloads collection
-A collection of my O.MG cable payloads
+## A collection of my O.MG cable payloads
+### Major thanks to Hak5 and MG for the great tools